Redgate Flyway

 HashiCorp Vault

 Flyway integrates with Vault's key-value engine in order to allow users to store Flyway configuration parameters securely.
-This can be used to securely read license keys without storing them in application configuration, and other configuration parameters can also be stored and read such as your database password or Flyway placeholders.
+This can be used to securely read license tokens without storing them in application configuration, and other configuration parameters can also be stored and read such as your database password or Flyway placeholders.

 Parameters stored in secrets in Vault are read with the highest priority and will override all other configurations.